johnsonlab/OvSim/README.md

 ![2A](OvSim_Figures/2A.png)

 Panel 2B is a plot of the growth and death of individual follicles that die within the 420 days of simulated time.
-Granulosa cell number is represented by the dashed lines, and the time (and follicle ``size") of death is indicated by the letter ``D."
+Granulosa cell number is represented by the dashed lines, and the time (and follicle "size") of death is indicated by the letter "D."

 ![2B](OvSim_Figures/2B.png)